-Pain behind the knee can be caused by direct trauma, like a fall, blow of excessive physical activity, all which can lead to tendon rupture, tendonitis or bursitis.
+Pain behind the knee can be caused by direct trauma, excess physical activity, or a sprain, all which can lead to tendon rupture, tendonitis or bursitis.
 It can also emerge due to health conditions like rheumatoid arthritis or arthrosis.
+Some patients also report pain from varicose veins or a cyst in the area.

 Depending on the cause, pain behind the knee can be accompanied by other symptoms, like swelling, decreased range of motion or difficulty walking.